 The Heritage Centre can provide Tea, Coffee and Biscuits.

-However for those seeking more substantial food The Sidmouth Arms in Upottery opens daily throughout the year in line with Heritage centre’s Opening Hours and sells a selection of "home" cooked hot and cold food, fresh ground coffee and cakes to round off your visit to the centre.
+However for those seeking more substantial food The Sidmouth Arms in Upottery opens daily throughout the year in line with the Heritage centre’s Opening Hours and sells a selection of "home" cooked hot and cold food, fresh ground coffee and cakes to round off your visit to the centre.